Protecting chest and neck skin

 See Dr. Irwin’s Guides to Which Products Do You Really Need?

-Up until recently, there was no really good non-surgical option for loose or crepey skin on the neck.
+Up until recently, there was no really good non-surgical option for neck lines and loose or crepey skin on the neck.
 But, the fractional lasers have shown some promising results for this problem.
 A fractional laser treatment will usually cost $1,000-$2,000 per treatment, and you will probably need two to four over a 4-6 month period.
 The ablative fractional lasers, like the Active FX, have a downtime of 4-8 days, and cost about $1,000-$2,000 per treatment also.

 I’m eager to see more data to clarify who will benefit, how many treatments are needed and which fractional lasers work best for this.
 As of now, the results seem a bit variable.
 Some people get very little result and some get good results.
-If you budget can take it, you may want to consider this option.
+If your budget can take it, you may want to consider this option.

 - Thermage- Thermage is great laser for skin tightening for the right person, and on the face.
-But we have tried a number of different protocols on the neck and never gotten great results.
+But we have tried a number of different protocols on neck lines and never gotten great results.
 And, I have never seen studies that got consistently great results on the neck.